Skip to main content

 Internships for Kinesiology Students

 Internships are crucial in helping students focus on career options, gain experience, establish professional contacts, and deciding whether a particular field is truly a good fit both professionally and personally.
-While completing an internship is not a requirement for our degree program, more than 75 percent of students participate in at least one internship.
+While completing an internship is not a requirement for our degree program, students can earn elective credit for their internship experience.

 Where do KNES Students Intern?